 This is widely accepted by many today, but ahead of the pack, the philosopher from a Calvinistic background, Herman Dooyeweerd, argued it in detail, that the theorizations we generate are influenced by our presuppositions (or 'ground-motives'), of which four have shaped Western thinking:

-It is likely that Augustine was influenced by the Greek Form-Matter ground-motive, and Calvin by the Scholastic Nature-Grace ground-motive, and his followers by the emerging new ground-motive Nature-Freedom, in which the tension between election and free will most starkly stands out and in most troublesome.
+It is likely that Augustine was influenced by the Greek Form-Matter ground-motive, and Calvin by the Scholastic Nature-Grace ground-motive, and his followers by the emerging new ground-motive Nature-Freedom, in which the tension between election and free will most starkly stands out and is most troublesome.

 Note: Those are ideas that have not been fully developed, and they might be wide of the mark, but they might also explain why Calvin brought these various Greek words together into a single idea.